abelpetik/tinyRNN-IBL/README.md

 This repository contains the code for the paper:
 [Discovering Cognitive Strategies with Tiny Recurrent Neural Networks](https://www.biorxiv.org/content/10.1101/2023.04.12.536629v3)

-For tutorials (e.g., generating data, adding datasets), see [](https://github.com/cgc/tinyRNN/tree/main/tutorials)
+Also see another repository for [tutorials (e.g., generating data, adding datasets)](https://github.com/cgc/tinyRNN/tree/main/tutorials)

 ## System requirements
 - Tested on Windows, Linux, and MacOS